felixneussel/Standortplanung/README.md

 ### Parameters

-- vectors: 2-d list with all locations on a plane.
+- vectors: List where each entry is a list of length two storing the x and y coordinate respectively of a location
+- weights: List where each entry marks the weight (importance) of the location at that index
+- d: Termination tolerance for optimality

 ### Return

-- X: List of 1-based indices of warehouse locations which are part of the heuristic solution.
+- X: List of length two storing the x and y coordinate respectively of the median